LADY'S BEDSTRAW

 19th Aug 2009, King William Hill, Breton, Derbys.
 Photo: © RWD

-Pale yellow 4-petalled flowers with four stamens bearing brown pollen.
+Bright yellow 4-petalled flowers with four at first yellow but turning brown stamens.

 6th July 2005, Tyldesley Loop Lines, Walkden, Manchester.
 Photo: © RWD